Walter Bunning

-Walter Ralston Bunning CMG (19 May 1912 – 13 October 1977) was a prominent Australian architect and urban planner.
+Walter Ralston Bunning CMG (19 May 1912 – 13 October 1977) was an Australian architect and urban planner.

 Early life

-Bunning was born in Brisbane.
+Bunning was born in Brisbane, the twin son of George Edward Bunning (an English-born pastoralist) and his wife Edwina Mary Huey, née Edkins (a Queenslander).
 During the depression he moved to Sydney to study at East Sydney Technical College graduating in 1936.
 He then worked in the offices of Carlyle Greenwell and Stephenson & Meldrum while attending Sydney Technical College at night.
-After his graduation he was awarded a travelling scholarship by the Board of Architects of New South Wales and from 1937–39 he travelled throughout Europe and North America working for prominent architects in London, Dublin and New York.
+After his graduation he was awarded a travelling scholarship by the Board of Architects of New South Wales and from 1937–1939 he travelled throughout Europe and North America working for prominent architects in London, Dublin and New York.
 According to Johnson, it was this time overseas that became a crucial time in the evolution of Bunning's design and thought, inspiring modernist design and ideas that could be brought back and applied to Australia.

 Working life

-In 1938 Bunning returned to Australia and helped to establish the Sydney arm of the Modern Architectural Research Society (MARS) which was modelled on the famous British organisation of the same name.
-During World War II Bunning's worked for the Australian Government, mainly designing camouflage schemes.
+In 1938 Bunning returned to Australia and helped to establish the Sydney arm of the Modern Architectural Research Society (MARS), with Arthur Baldwinson which was modelled on the famous British organisation of the same name.
+During World War II Bunning worked for the Australian Government, mainly designing camouflage schemes.

-In Australia, Bunning designed the first example of Radburn design housing for a housing estate for workers at the Commonwealth Munitions works in St. Marys, Sydney, from 1942.
+In Australia, Bunning designed the first example of Radburn design housing for a housing estate for workers at the Commonwealth Munitions works in St Marys, Sydney, from 1942.
 In 1943 Bunning was appointed executive officer of the Commonwealth Housing Commission writing much of its influential 1944 report, which according to many scholars became a virtual text book for planners.